di4mondcraft/di4mondcraft/README.md

-Python and a bit of html,
-thats pretty much it
+ I do Python and a bit of html, thats pretty much it